 Now, you’re frustrated, scared, confused, overwhelmed, annoyed, paralyzed, angry, spinning your wheels or eager to move on.
 You want control of your life, family, finances and future.
 You don’t want to be gouged by strangers, perceived as weak or overly aggressive.
-You want to resolve divorce issues with strength and grace, and create a new life you love.
+You want to divorce with strength and grace.

 I get it.
 I got divorced as a young student with one year of law school under my belt and almost quit law school twice in the process.
-And, as a former San Francisco family law trial attorney and mediator who has represented accomplished leaders and multimillionaires, I’ve met hundreds of men and women undermined by divorce, whether a result of their spouse’s unexpected decisions to divorce, aggressive plays to leave them penniless or chameleon-like behavior (e.g. going from ten to fifty percent timeshare with the kids or saying “don’t worry about money, we’re financially sound” to “get a job, we’re broke.”)
+I’m also a divorce attorney and mediator of 25 years who has met hundreds of strong capable men and women who were undermined during divorce by a range of emotions caused by perceived and real threats like their spouse’s unexpected decisions to divorce and drain the accounts or chameleon-like behavior (e.g. going ten to fifty percent timeshare with the kids or from saying “don’t worry about money, we’re financially sound” to “get a job, we’re broke.”)
+Cases in point:

-Grappling with difficult emotional issues while separating and getting legally divorced brings up important questions like,
+Grappling with issues of divorce and starting a new life brings up many important questions like,

-- Is it possible to make good choices while feeling vulnerable and exhausted?
+- Is it possible to make good choices while feeling emotionally drained and exhausted?

-- Is there a skillful way to solve complex legal problems without being contentious or aggressive?
+- Can you find a skillful way to solve complex and legal and logistical divorce problems with integrity?

 The answer to all of the above is yes.